 This is another great trail located about an hour and a half southeast of Tucson near Sierra Vista.
-Although short, it starts with a heart-pounding climb up a Jeep road and ends with a super fun, long down hill section on single track.
+It starts with a climb up a Jeep road before becoming a foot path for most of the descent.
 As a bonus, you can also opt to visit the historical Brown Canyon Ranch.
 And beautiful scenery to boot.
-All-in-all a great ride!
+All-in-all a great hike!

-For the most part, it’s a fairly easy trail which isn’t too technical or rocky.
-I only have to walk my bike around a few obstacles (and many of those I can do when I’m feeling brave).
-The first part of the ride is on blacktop, then on 4WD Jeep trail Keep pedaling, it’s worth it.
-Once you get to the trough, hang on.
-It’s almost all downhill from there.
+For the most part, it’s an fairly easy hike - not too steep or rocky.
+The first part of the hike is on blacktop, then on 4WD Jeep trail.
+Once you get to the trough, it’s almost all downhill from there.
 There is some shade along the descent and the trail crosses a creek bed which had running water at the time of my visit.
-I believe the direction (clockwise) outlined in this post is the best way to ride, but you can ride it either way.
+I believe the direction (clockwise) outlined in this post is the best way to hike, but you can hike it either way.
 The trail is also popular for mountain bikers, so be on the lookout for bikes - especially on the descent.

 Brown Canyon Ranch is currently being restored by the Coronado National Forest and the Friends of Brown Canyon volunteers.